Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Threats to Validity

-\textbf{Internal validity}: Can be compromised by the quality of the model card descriptions, as incomplete or ambiguous documentation could lead to misclassification.
+Potential threats that could impact our study's validity are outlined. \begin{itemize} \item \textbf{Internal validity}: Can be compromised by the quality of the model card descriptions, as incomplete or ambiguous documentation could lead to misclassification.
 To mitigate this, we enriched our data collection process by incorporating additional sources of evidence, such as metadata fields and abstracts from linked arXiv publications, thereby improving the robustness of our classification decisions.

-\textbf{External Validity}: While HF is a leading platform for sharing PTMs, other repositories, such as PyTorch Hub \cite{pytorchPyTorch}, may host relevant PTMs that are not captured in our analysis.
+\item \textbf{External Validity}: While HF is a leading platform for sharing PTMs, other registries, such as PyTorch Hub \cite{pytorchPyTorch}, may host relevant PTMs that are not captured in our analysis.
 Moreover, ongoing changes in HF’s platform structure, documentation practices, or model metadata could affect the broader applicability of our conclusions.

-\textbf{Construct Validity}: Our classification of SE tasks and activities builds upon an established taxonomy derived from existing literature \cite{10.1145/3695988}.
+\item \textbf{Construct Validity}: Our catalogue of SE tasks and activities builds upon an established taxonomy derived from existing literature \cite{10.1145/3695988}.
 We extended this taxonomy to include a broader set of 147 SE tasks, aiming for more granular coverage.
 Nevertheless, it may evolve as the SE community introduces new standards or refinements, which could impact future interpretations or mappings.

-\textbf{Conclusion Validity}: We acknowledge the use of Gemini 2.0 Flash to support part of the classification process.
+\item \textbf{Conclusion Validity}: While manual annotation may introduce subjective bias, we mitigated this threat through inter-coder agreement practices.
+We acknowledge the use of Gemini 2.0 Flash to support part of the classification process.
 To mitigate potential risks, we designed a pilot evaluation protocol with five distinct prompting scenarios (one per SE activity), and validated outputs on a statistically significant sample.
 A total of 1,346 samples were manually reviewed across all five pilots, involving three independent annotators.
-This process enabled us to assess the consistency, accuracy, and potential biases in the model's responses.
+This process enabled us to assess the consistency, accuracy, and potential biases in the model's responses. \end{itemize}

 To further address these threats, we have made our entire study fully replicable.
 All data, scripts, and resources are publicly available, allowing future researchers to validate, challenge, or build upon our findings as the ecosystem of SE PTMs continues to evolve.